olavea/Lillian-and-Ola-Vea-com/content/index/index.md

     cta:
       path: /signup
       label: Get started
-  - title: Use Our Cheatsheet to Prepare Each Session for Skill-Building, No Hours Wasted
+  - title: Prepare Each Session for Skill-Building,
     subtitle: A Skill is just a large set of tiny tasks you have automated into your brain.
     body: ./the-talk.md
     form: newsletter